-5 Key Factors to Consider While Building Your Retail App
+5 Key Factors To Consider While Building Retail Mobile Apps

 16 May.
 2018 e-Commerce Development

 Retailing has gone digital.
 Far from the days when traditional brick and mortar stores lined the streets and shopping as a concept confined to the big halls of Walmart and Costco, consumers now want the entire shopping experience at the tip of their fingers – and retailers are bringing it to them via eCommerce and retail apps.
 Data from Statista.com shows that as of 2017, the industry was pulling in over $2.3 trillion in sales every year.
 With the sustained rise in the number of mobile phones and mobile phone usage, it’s only natural to anticipate an even more significant increase in this figure going forward.

 As a business owner, or an eCommerce strategist, or a CIO it is imperative for you to tap into this goldmine of opportunity while understanding the technical implications to support your customers.
 So how do you do that?
 As a first step, you must build a robust eCommerce platform – an app that connects your customers on an even more personal basis.
 However, just before you go on with that you should consider a few points.

 Pointers to Consider When Developing a Retail App